timotta/elasticsearch-fonetica-portuguesa/README.md

 ##ElasticSearch Versions

-This plugin was created for elastic search 0.20 but i'm using it without problems with elastic search 1.7.1 on my pet project (http://feedsearch.me).
-There is only one little bug for this version, the `replace` parameter is ignored and is always `false`.
+This plugin was created for elastic search 5.4.0.
+I've forked the original branch and upgraded the code to be compatible with the latest elasticsearch versions

 ##License

-Do whathever you want.
+Still, do whathever you want.
 I dont care.